 The French occupied Moscow, but Tsar Alexander I deliberately set fire to much of the city.
 Napoleon retreated too late.
-The long Russian winter killed most of the French troops who had survived the battle.
+The long Russian winter killed most of his troops who had survived the battle.

 The American War of 1812 is not completely unrelated.
 Britain led the European coalition against France.
 Napoleon suffered a staggering set-back in Russia, but his enemies didn’t succeed in deposing him until three years later.

-The United States, neutral in the conflict, attempted to carry out trade with both the British and French.
+The United States took no sides in the conflict.
+It attempted to carry out trade with both the British and French.
 The British wanted to prevent American trade with France.
 Its navy boarded American merchant vessels, seized American sailors, and forced them to become part of British navy.
 Americans also believed the British encouraged their Indian allies to attack American frontier settlements.

 The Jefferson and Madison administrations tried to protect American interests with legislation.
 They came up short.
-Finally, President Madison asked Congress for a declaration of War against Great Britain.
+Finally, President Madison asked Congress to declare of war against Great Britain.
 The British, occupied on the continent fighting Napoleon, could not send their full military might to deal with the Americans.
 The two sides fought to a draw.